 [Regulation 7 inserted in Gazette 31 Dec 2004 p.
 7145.]

-8. Travelling expenses item 2
+8. Travelling expenses (item 2)

 (1) A witness or interpreter shall be paid any bus or rail fares incurred by him.

 (2) Where the paying officer is satisfied that bus or rail transport is not reasonably convenient a witness shall be paid for the distance travelled each way in respect of his attendance at the rate per kilometre prescribed in item 2.